Ferruccio Lamborghini: After World War II

 After World War II, Lamborghini opened a garage in Pieve di Cento.
-Lamborghini modified an old Fiat Topolino he had purchased (the first of many that he would own over the years) in his spare time he made tractors which would be the first Lamborghinis he would make.
+Lamborghini modified an old Fiat Topolino he had purchased (the first of many that he would own over the years), and in his spare time he made tractors which would be the first Lamborghinis he would make.
 He made use of his mechanical abilities to transform the homely city car into a roaring 750-cc open-top two-seater and entered the car in the 1948 Mille Miglia.
 His participation ended after 1100 km when he ran the car into the side of a restaurant in the town of Fiano, in Turin.

 Beginnings of entrepreneurship

 In 1947 Ferruccio Lamborghini recognized an emerging market in post-War Italy devoted to agricultural and industrial revitalization.
 Using parts from military vehicle engines and differentials from ARAR centres, Lamborghini built the first of his "Carioca" tractors, themselves based on the six-cylinder petrol engines of Morris trucks.

-As petrol in Italy was prohibitively-priced, Lamborghini augmented the Morris engines with a fuel atomiser of his own creation, which allowed the tractors to be started with petrol, then switch to the cheaper diesel fuel.
+As petrol in Italy was prohibitively priced, Lamborghini augmented the Morris engines with a fuel atomiser of his own creation, which allowed the tractors to be started with petrol, then switch to the cheaper diesel fuel.
 Based on the initial success of the Carioca, Lamborghini founded Lamborghini Trattori and began manufacturing tractors.

 Involvement with boats

 A Riva Aquarama Lamborghini (Hull #278) was registered and delivered on 7 June 1968 to Lamborghini.
-The boat was the first and only one fitted with two Lamborghini engines and it had special side railing for holding on to during water-skiing and record attempts.
+The boat was the first and only one fitted with two Lamborghini engines, and it had a special side railing for holding on to during water-skiing and record attempts.
 The engine compartment was modified to fit the engines and a special open exhaust was built to meet Lamborghini's demands.

-He owned the boat for over 20 years until July 1988, when he then sold it to Angelo Merli, a close friend.
+He owned the boat for over 20 years until July 1988, when he sold it to Angelo Merli, a close friend.